 For more on this topic, check out our article: What Rights Do LLC Members Have in Illinois?

 First, let’s quickly review LLCs.
 An LLC is a legal entity that protects its members from personal liability for the debts or obligations of the LLC.
 In Illinois, similar to most other states, a limited liability company can be managed by its members or by other managers.
 A member-managed LLC means all of the members share in the management of the LLC.
 A manager-managed LLC means the members appoint someone (LLC member or non-member) to run the business.

-All members or managers of the LLC have authority to bind the LLC, and they owe fiduciary duties of loyalty and care to both the company and fellow members.
+All members of member-managed LLCs and managers of manager-managed LLCs have authority to bind the LLC to contracts, and they owe certain fiduciary duties to both the company and fellow members.

 Members are obligated to make required capital contributions based on the terms of their operating agreement.
 A member who votes for an unlawful distribution is personally liable to the LLC for the portion of the distribution that exceeds the maximum amount that could have been lawfully distributed.